tbrowder/Raku-Advent/tbrowder.md

 After considering methods published on [https://rakudo.org](https://rakudo.org), he decided the binary downloads looked to be the easiest.
 An archive of code compiled for the desired system, accompanied by an identifying SHA-256 hash and signed by one of the holders of the public keys published on the site, unpacked into a standard directory should be possible with Raku alone without other modules than the one he would create.

 With the tantalizing smell of figgy pudding coming from the mess hall, he started to think deep thoughts while doing his regular duties.
 Finally, eureka!
-Why not use the system Raku to bootstrap a current Raku--genius!
-TODO get the  value for the em dash, ensure it converts to Markdown ok
+Why not use the system Raku to bootstrap a current Raku—genius!

 Eagerly he began to gobble pudding while coding....
 After too much pudding and many code iterations, mistakes, and going down rabbit holes, and with help from fellow Debianites on the Debian users mailing list, he came up with his shiny new Raku module distribution: **RakudoBin**.